Parent's and Player's Code of Ethics

 Overuse is one of the most common etiologic factors that lead to injuries in the pediatric and adolescent athlete.
 As more children are becoming involved in organized and recreational athletics, the incidence of overuse injuries is increasing.
 Over training can lead to burnout, which may have a detrimental effect on the child participating in sports as a lifelong healthy activity.
 One contributing factor to over training may be parental pressure to compete and succeed.

 I will play soccer for the enjoyment of the game!

-- I will show respect to all involved in the game;
+I will show respect to all involved in the game which includes the following:

-- · And most of all to the players, both on my team and the opposing team, for without the other players, the game would not be played.
+- Most of all, to the players.
+Both on my team and the opposing team, for without the other players, the game would not be played.